ArnaudRinquin/Chrono.js/README.md

 # API
 ## Timer
-As said in introduction, setInterval isn't reliable uneasy to control.
+As said in introduction, setInterval isn't accurate and uneasy to control.
 Timer class fixes that.

 Here is an example: